connorslade/sdr-workshop/slides/2-spectrogram-project.md

 <div two-column>
 <div>

+- Operation that converts a time-domain signal to the frequency-domain
 - When working with discrete-time signals, we use a discrete Fourier transform (DFT)
 - A fast Fourier transform (FFT) is an efficient algorithm for computing the DFT
 - Complex values are used with FTs (instead of just real values) to represent the phase shifts

 </div>